Boise State vs. Colorado State NCAA Football Odds, Plays and Insights | October 30, 2021

 - Boise State's games this year have hit the over two times in seven opportunities (28.6%).

-- When Boise State scores more than 20.4 points, it is 4-1 against the spread and 3-2 overall.
+- Boise State is 4-1 against the spread and 3-2 overall this season when the team notches more than 20.4 points.

 - The Broncos have turned the ball over 10 times this season, one more turnover than the Rams have forced (9).